 Enclosure 1 of the 50.54(f) letter requested each operating power reactor licensee to complete a reevaluation of the seismic hazard that could affect their sites using updated seismic hazard information and present-day regulatory guidance and methodologies to develop a ground motion response spectrum (GMRS).
-The licensee was asked to compare their results to the safe-shutdown earthquake (SSE) ground motion and then report to the NRC in a seismic hazard screening report.
+The licensee was asked to compare their results to the safe-shutdown earthquake (SSE) ground motion and then report to the NRC in a seismic hazard screening report (SHSR).
 To provide a uniform and acceptable industry response, the Electric Power Research Institute (EPRI) developed a technical report, EPRI 1025287, "Screening, Prioritization and Implementation Details (SPID) for the Resolution of Fukushima Near-Term Task Force Recommendation 2.1: Seismic," and the NRC endorsed the guidance in a letter dated February 15, 2013 (Reference 5.1).
 From November 2012 to May 2014, the NRC and the industry provided guidance for the performance of the reevaluated hazard reviews (References 5.2-5.7).
-The licensee provided a seismic hazard screening report for Susquehanna (Reference 5.8).
-In response to NRC requests for additional information (RAI), the licensee provided a supplement to the seismic hazard screening report (Reference 5.8).
+The licensee provided a SHSR for LaSalle (Reference 5.8).

 If the new GMRS was not bound by the current design basis (CDB) SSE, Enclosure 1 of the 50.54(f) letter requested more detailed evaluations of the impact from the hazard.
 Also, the licensee was asked to evaluate whether interim protection measures were needed while the more detailed evaluation was completed.
 By letter dated May 7, 2013, the NRC endorsed industry-developed guidance, a proposed path forward, and schedules, which were provided in a letter from NEI dated April 9, 2013.
-Attachment 1 of the NEI letter contains EPRI report 300200704, "Augmented Approach for the Resolution of Fukushima Near-Term Task Force Recommendation 2.1: Seismic." to provide the guidance needed to perform an evaluation of any needed interim protective measures (Reference 5.3).
+Attachment 1 of the NEI letter contains EPRI report 300200704, "Augmented Approach for the Resolution of Fukushima Near-Term Task Force Recommendation 2.1: Seismic," to provide the guidance needed to perform an evaluation of any needed interim protective measures (Reference 5.3).
 This expedited seismic evaluation process (ESEP) is a screening, evaluation, and equipment modification process performed by licensees to provide additional seismic margin and expedite plant safety enhancements for certain core cooling and containment components while the more detailed and comprehensive plant seismic risk evaluations are being performed.
-Susquehanna was conditionally screened in to perform an ESEP (Reference 5.10).
-In response to RAIs related to the seismic hazard screening report (Reference 5.8), the licensee provided additional information to confirm that the previous Individual Plant Examination for External Events (IPEEE) evaluations for Susquehanna demonstrate capacities above the reevaluated GMRS and the licensee met the adequacy criteria in the SPID (Reference 5.1).
-In a letter dated August 28, 2014 (Reference 5.13), the licensee notified the NRC that they would not be performing an ESEP.
-The licensee concluded that the nuclear safety benefit from the performance of an ESEP is not commensurate with resource expenditures and is furthermore bounded by the already conducted IPEEE evaluations.
-The NRC staff reviewed the information provided and concluded in a letter dated December 14, 2014 (Reference 5.13), that it was sufficient to justify not performing the ESEP.
+An ESEP was required for LaSalle (see References 5.10 and 5.11).
+Therefore, the licensee submitted an ESEP report.
+The NRC staff completed a technical review of the ESEP report and documented its review in a response letter (Reference 5.13).

-By letter dated May 9, 2014 (Reference 5.10), the NRC informed licensees of the initial screening and prioritization results based on a review of the licensees' seismic hazard screening reports.
+By letters dated May 9, 2014, and May 13, 2015 (Reference 5.10), the NRC informed licensees located in the central and eastern U.S. (CEUS) and western U.S. (WUS), respectively, of the initial screening and prioritization results based on a review of the licensees' SHSR.
 The NRC updated the screening and prioritization in a letter dated October 3, 2014 (Reference 5.11).
 The NRC provided the final determination of required seismic evaluations in a letter dated October 27, 2015 (Reference 5.18).
-These evaluations could consist of an SPRA (Reference 5.1, SPID, Section 6.1.1), limited scope evaluations (High Frequency (Reference 5.14) and/or SFP evaluation (Reference 5.15)), or a relay chatter evaluation (Reference 5.4).
+These evaluations could consist of an SPRA

+(Reference 5.1, SPID, Section 6.1.1), limited scope evaluations (High Frequency (Reference 5.14) and/or SFP evaluations (Reference 5.15)), or a relay chatter evaluation (Reference 5.4).
 If an SPRA was required, then additional Phase 2 regulatory decisionmaking was required (References 5.16 and 5.17).